konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 ##### DETECTRON_URL
 Default: None

-This is used to connect to the optional [segmentation container](/web/on_premises.html#optional-9-install-document-segmentation-container).
+This is used to connect to the optional [Document Layout Analysis Container](/web/on_premises.html#optional-9-install-document-segmentation-container).
 This is a URL in the form of 'http://detectron-service:8181/predict'.
 You might need to adjust the detectron-service to your service name or IP.

 _Type: string_